What is the average salary in Wake County, NC?

 North Carolina Department of Public Safety

-This department ensures public safety and security.
-It provides a good salary and benefits.
+This department ensures public safety.
+It offers a good salary and benefits.

 -